Chapter 7: Cost of Time

 Project Case Study

-Suppose a one-month delay results in a 1% reduction in the sum total of the project's life cycle monthly profits.
-If the expected monthly profit is a constant $20,000 when the project is not delayed and the expected revenue-generating period is 36 months, the cost of lost opportunity will be $7,200 for each month of delay.
+Suppose that each one-month delay results in a 1% reduction in the total project's life cycle profit.
+If the expected monthly profit is a constant $20,000 when the project is not delayed and the expected revenue-generating period is 36 months, the cost of lost opportunity will be $7,200 for each month of delay ($20,000 x 36 x 1% = $7,200).
 The reason may be that we have missed the opportunity to become a market leader and to gain a significant market share.
 Project revenue decreases as the delay increases.

 In addition, we incur costs for deferred use of project products.
 If revenue and profit simply shift over time, a one-month delay does not lead to a total loss of the profit for that month, but to a cost of one-month profit shifting - so, we have to account for the time value of money.